 Meditation essentially means stillness of the mind.

 The aim is to concentrate the senses on a single object to calm the mind.
 The human brain is usually in a constant state of unrest.
-An agitated mind is unable to think with clarity or retain pure thoughts or unadulterated vision thus ending in confusion, which results in deep agony.
+An agitated mind is unable to think with clarity, thus – ending in confusion.
 Meditation acts as a mental exercise that helps to keep the mind composed and thinking clearly.

 The Benefits of Meditation